LawOff/chatGPT-Snippets/README.md

 3. Click on the option to "<b>Add a new script</b>".
 <img width="245" alt="image" src="https://user-images.githubusercontent.com/95545719/208895572-03607a4d-0a92-4a17-810d-04feb8255593.png">

-4. Paste your script into the script editor.
+4. Paste the snippet code into the script editor.
 <img width="754" alt="image" src="https://user-images.githubusercontent.com/95545719/209725118-76fbb857-d37c-4f61-9530-5eaef0afc55e.png">